Haozhou98/rcf-llm-framework-demo/README.md

 # rcf-llm-framework-demo
-This repository provides a demo implementation of the framework proposed in our paper “*Haozhou Zhou, Wei Li, Sagar Kamarthi, and Sri Srinivasan Radhakrishnan*.
-Condition Monitoring Framework Using Reliability-Centered Features and Large Language Models”.
+This repository provides a demo implementation of the framework proposed in the paper “Condition Monitoring Framework Using Reliability-Centered Features and Large Language Models”.
 The goal is to make our method accessible to researchers and practitioners through an interactive Jupyter notebook.

 ![Framework Overview](framework_figure.png)